atlassian/gajira/README.md

 # GitHub Actions for Jira

 The GitHub Actions for [Jira](https://www.atlassian.com/software/jira) to create and edit Jira issues.
-In the [demo-gajira](https://github.com/atlassian/gajira-demo) repository you'll find examples of what you can do with these actions, in particular:

 - Automatically transition an issue to done when a pull request whose name contains the issue key is merged
 - Automatically create a new Jira issue when a GitHub issue is created